-Lafayette Group has been at the forefront of supporting public safety on emergency communications efforts at all levels of government for more than a decade.
+LGI has been at the forefront of supporting public safety on emergency communications efforts at all levels of government for more than a decade.
 We directly apply the real-world experience and lessons learned from our cadre of public safety subject matter experts to our emergency communications projects to ensure that our solutions truly meet the needs of first responders.
 Our experience has shown us that successful emergency communications may start with the equipment—but it is the governance, coordination, operational policies, and practice that make technology successful during an incident.
-From training and exercises to more forward-leaning strategic planning efforts, Lafayette Group ensures that our Nation’s first responders are prepared to support the most catastrophic disasters today and into the future.
+From training and exercises to more forward-leaning strategic planning efforts, LGI ensures that our Nation’s first responders are prepared to support the most catastrophic disasters today and into the future.

 Strategy & Technology Planning

 Understanding where an agency is today and where they want to be both in terms of organization and technology is critical to drive a program’s efforts into the future.
 From a technology standpoint, agencies requiring mission critical communications capabilities are often faced with budgeting for future technology investments that are years out with no clear understanding on where certain new technologies might be in terms of maturity or adoption.
 For example, a jurisdiction may be considering whether augmented reality vehicle displays may be worth investing in for increased responder safety; however, they may be unsure of the technology maturity and its overall reliability for public safety needs.
-Similarly, understanding where legacy technologies will be in terms of obsolescence and when they should be phased out is equally important.
+Similarly, understanding when legacy technologies will be considered obsolete and when they should be phased out is equally important.

-Our team works with clients to understand their organizational and technology priorities and needs and crafts tailored strategies to drive future efforts across the organization.
-Our Strategy & Technology Planning services include:
+Our team works with clients to understand their organizational and technology priorities and needs, and then it crafts tailored strategies to drive future efforts across the organization.
+Our strategy and technology planning services include:

 Technology investment planning